chabad360/hugo-gh-pages/README.md

     # Remember to set this as a secret (i.e. secrets.PERSONAL_TOKEN).
     # Don't forget to set the secret value in the project settings.
     cname: mysite.com # Or anything else
-    # Only use if you have a custom domain for your site.
+    # Use if you have a custom domain for your site.
     branch: master # Or anything else
-    # Only use if your site is not hosted on the gh-pages branch.
+    # Use if your site is not hosted on the gh-pages branch.
     repo: you/you.github.io
-    # Only use if your pushing to a different repo.
+    # Use if your pushing to a different repo.
     # Dont add ".git" to the end of the URL (youl'll get 404s).
     hugoVersion: extended_0.58.3
     # Use if your site requires a specific version of Hugo